Published: Yale University Press (2017)

 I was looking forward to reading this book, Stephen D King has an excellent reputation and he has a key role at HSBC, while also advising the House of Commons Treasury Committee.
 The advance notices were also excellent and the author is writing about an aspect of current economics that is of vital importance.

-King is correct in his analysis that the term “globalization” has become a political liability, because it is now seen in the United States, in particular, as a process which has moved jobs overseas to low-cost producers, and is identified with the growth of income and wealth inequalities, which have now reached unsustainable levels.
+King is correct in his analysis that the term “globalization” has become a political liability, because it is now seen in the United States, in particular, as a process which has moved jobs overseas to low-cost producers, and is identified with the growth of income and wealth inequalities; which have now reached unsustainable levels.
 He also analyses the phenomena of Populism, which has given us President Trump and Brexit.
 His chapter on elites is also interesting and relevant, because arguably the greatest problem has been the disconnect between the actions and policies supported by elites, and the concerns of the mass of the population.
 If this is the case, then globalization is not the cause of the problem, rather it is failure of elites to enact policies which adequately protect the working and middle classes and limit the growth of inequality.
 This process of alienation of the population has gone furthest in the United States, and the recent performance of the British electorate (the May 2017 UK General Election came too late for this book, which is a pity) shows that any British Government will, in future, have to take more care to ensure the welfare of the population as a whole, and not be seen as being too generous to bankers and metropolitan elites.

 The author’s main concern is that insularity and protectionism may prevail, because if that happens he says, “it really will be a Grave New World.”

 I think that he could take a more positive view, understanding that while the post-1945 settlement is coming to the end of its life, that the United States is a power in decline, that the new international arrangements are still emergent.
 We could see a strengthening of the influence of the United Nations, and even bodies like the Commonwealth, which are respected in Africa and the emerging world.
-The Internet also acts as an extra-territorial system, for trade, finance, and the exchange of technology, our old models of trade exchanges between nations are becoming obsolete.
+The Internet also acts as an extra-territorial system, for trade, finance, and the exchange of technology; arguably our old models of trade exchanges between nations are becoming obsolete.

-As far as the United States is concerned, the US General Accounting Office Report on the US military published in June 2017 paints a picture of a weakened military capability, a symbol of America’s weakening power in the world:
+As far as the United States is concerned, the US General Accounting Office Report on the US military published in June 2017 paints a picture of a weakened military capability, a symbol of America’s declining power in the world:

 “The military services are generally smaller and less combat ready today than they have been in many years, and each military service has been forced to cut critical needs in areas such as training, maintenance, and modernization due to budget constraints, according to DOD.17 Officials said that the result of the current state of readiness is that military forces are not strong enough to protect vital U.S. national security interests from worldwide threats.”